skupta12/Whiteday/README.md

   Next.js's ISR feature allows you to create static pages at runtime, updating content in the background without needing to rebuild the entire site.

 - **Fully Functional Cart**:
   Users can easily add, remove, or update product quantities in the shopping cart.
-The cart persists across pages and updates in real time, allowing for a smooth and interactive shopping experience.

 - **Responsive Design**:
   The template is fully responsive, optimized for all screen sizes from mobile to desktop, ensuring a great shopping experience on any device.